tobyhodges/fair-research-software/episodes/03-version-control.md

   you had mave since is defined by some optional flags:
   - `--soft`: Any changes you have made since the specified commit would be preserved and left as "Changes to be committed"
   - `--mixed`: Any changes you have made since the specified commit would be preserved but not marked for commit (this is the default action)
-  - `--hard`: Any changes you have made since the specified commit are discarded Using this command produces a "cleaner" history, but does not tell the full story and your work.
+  - `--hard`: Any changes you have made since the specified commit are discarded.

+Using `git reset` command produces a "cleaner" history, but does not tell the full story and your work.

 ### Pushing to a Git server

-One of the benefits of using a distributed version control system, such as Git, is its distributed nature.
+Git is also a distributed version control system, allowing us to synchronise work between any two or more copies of the same repository - the ones that are not located on your machine.
 So far we have have been working with a project on our local machines and, even though we have been incrementally saving our work in a way that is recoverable (version control), if anything happened to our laptops,